Credit Delegation

 The borrower's available credit is reduced by the borrowed amount.

-Anyone can repay the borrow position OnBehalf of the user, by calling one of the following functions - repay or repayWithPermit.
+Anyone can repay the borrow position OnBehalf of the user, by calling one of the following Pool functions - repay or repayWithPermit.
 The supplier (aka creditor) can also use the repayWithZTokens function to repay a borrow position with their zTokens of the underlying asset in the same pool.